CHATTING TO JANE

 ”Hello Duncan, put it there.” he extended his hand and they shook ardently.
 Mark was a fleshy faced youth with a mass of dark brown curls.
 His round ugly faced was disfigured by a bulbous nose liberally covered in carbuncles.
 His very fair skinned jowls wobbled as he spoke.
 Mark was not too fast around the pitch.

 ”Yes it was all right.
 I had been hoping to win.
 I must have not prayed hard enough.
-The Lord granted victory to the Catholics.” said Mark.
+The Lord granted a draw to the Catholics.” said Mark.

 ”I am not sure that the Good Lord involves himself in something so petty as a football match between us and Queen of Clergy.”
 Duncan felt like laughing but he saw that Mark was in earnest.